photomotionbv/mqtt-sysmon/README.md

 ### Heartbeat

-A persistent `sysmon/[device-name]/heartbeat` topic is provided as an indication of whether the script is active.
+A persistent `sysmon/[device-name]/heartbeat` topic is provided as an indication of whether the script, and by extension, the device is active.
 Its value works as a "heartbeat": It contains the Unix timestamp of the most recent reporting iteration, `-1` while the script is initialising, and `0` if the script was gracefully shutdown.

 In case a stale timestamp is present, it may be assumed the script (or the machine its running on) has crashed / dropped from the network.
 Stale is best